microsoft/VFSForGit/VnodeCacheDesign.md

 ### Hash Table

-The data for each vnode will be stored in a fixed-size hash table with the `vnode_t` pointer serving as the key.
+The data for each vnode will be stored in a hash table with the `vnode_t` pointer serving as the key.

 #### Collision Handling